 The Role of Bonuses and Incentives in Consulting Compensation Packages

-Bonuses and incentives form another vital facet of a consultant’s compensation package.
+Bonuses and incentives form another vital facet of a consultant’s compensation package, often managed by human resources professionals.
 They can include:

 Performance-based bonuses